From the desk of Tammy Roehrs, Division on Aging Director ~

 Become a Division on Aging Volunteer ~ you choose the program and how often you want to give of your time and talent.
 We utilize volunteers to help carry out our mission of maintaining independence, offering social opportunities and enhancing quality of life to our Bay County Seniors who need the assistance.
 Our volunteer core play an enormous effort in achieving that goal.
 Volunteering has surprising benefits to make it a win-win situation. http://www.helpguide.org/articles/work-career/volunteering-and-its-surprising-benefits.htm.
 For more information on how you can become a volunteer call the main office at 895-4100.

 Elder Abuse Program Grant Update - Over 50?
 Mistreated?
 Help is available.
-Call the Bay County Division on Aging to learn about available services.
+Call the Bay County Division on Aging at 989-895-4100 for information and to learn about available services.
 If you suspect abuse, call 1-855-444-3911 24 hours/day, 7 days/week.
+June is World Elder Abuse Awareness Month.
+Take the quiz and learn more.

 Bay County Health Department - 2013 Annual Report